maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 ### Electronics design
 #### Motor control
-To control the DC motor, I used a circuit that uses a 7404 (inverter IC) and a L293. the L293D is a Half-H driver, with the D version already features some diodes to protect the circuit from the high voltage when switching the motor off (the role of a flyback diode is especially to prevent this overvoltage by providing a return path for the current to discharge in the motor inductor resistance, otherwise V = Ldi/dt... and boom!).
+To control the DC motor, I used a circuit that uses a 7404 (inverter IC) and an L293. the L293D is a Half-H driver, with the D version already features some diodes to protect the circuit from the high voltage when switching the motor off (the role of a flyback diode is especially to prevent this overvoltage by providing a return path for the current to discharge in the motor inductor resistance, otherwise V = Ldi/dt... and boom!).

 Here is a simple schematic that explains it.
 <figure> <center>
   <img src="./../../img/mod09/schematic.jpg" alt="logo text" width="80%" />
   <figcaption></figcaption>
 </figure>
-I have multiple wires at the end of board: I can control two motors, meaning I have 4 outputs (two per motor).
+I have multiple wires at the end of the board: I can control two motors, meaning I have 4 outputs (two per motor).
 The grey wire is the GND.
 Yellow and green = +12V motor supply.
 Orange and red = Enable (motor turning) (active low)